vib-tcp/protein-structure-analysis/README.md

 # Protein Structure Analysis and Visualisation

 <section>
-Hello and welcome to our @tutor workshop!
+Hello and welcome to our Protein Structure Analysis workshop!
 We are very happy to have you here.

-This is the @edition edition of this VIB workshop.
+This is the 5th edition of this VIB workshop.

 > We are using the interactive Open Educational Resource online/offline course infrastructure called LiaScript.
 > It is a distributed way of creating and sharing educational content hosted on github.